Sewer line won't flush

 Frequently Asked Questions

-How can I tell if the sewer line is blocked?
+How do I know if my sewer line is blocked?

-Signs of a blocked sewer line include slow draining sinks and tubs, gurgling noises, and sewage backing up into the home.
+Signs of a blocked sewer line include slow draining sinks, gurgling sounds, and sewage backing up into your home.

 Connect with certified professionals in your area